SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 ### Scale
 Tests that are run on huge data sets are often impractical for humans to perform, and are often better automated.

-For example, if a test needs to be run against 5000 records then it will be much easier for a computer to process than for a tester to manually enter it all.
+For example, if a test needs to be run against 5,000 records then it should be automated.

 ### Subjectivity
 Some tests are easy to judge objectively, such as the outcome of a maths equation.
 Those tests often work great when automated.
-Conversely, tests which require human judgment, do not work well when automated.
+Conversely, tests which require human judgment, such as UX, do not work well when automated.

-For example, if the user needs to judge how nice the colours on a page look to the human eye, then it may not be a good idea to automate it because it's very subjective criteria.
+For example, if the user needs to judge how nice the colours on a page look to the human eye, then it may not be a good idea to automate it because it's subjective.

 ### Value
 The more value a test provides, the greater chance it is a good choice for automation.